2019-20 OPAL CHARTER SCHOOL LOTTERY

 Opal School does not have an after-school program for school-age children - we have made many attempts over the years, and we are just too small for that program to be cost-effective.
-In some years, Opal School students have enrolled directly in the after-school program at MLC (KCLC), and Opal School staff transport those students to that program by public transportation (MAX).
+In some years, Opal School students have enrolled directly in the after-school program at MLC (KCLC), and Opal School staff have transported students to that program by public transportation (MAX) for a fee.
 Some families arrange a carpool that includes transporting their child to an after-school program at their neighborhood school.
 Opal School is not affiliated with KCLC or any other after-school program.

 Do you provide transportation?

 Opal School works with families to determine transportation needs and to develop a transportation plan.
 Families use a variety of transportation options, including car pools, public transport, and self-transportation.